 - Be sure to minimize student error.
 I would suggest using Errorless Teaching, where the child is not allowed to practice making errors.
 The therapist is quick to provide full prompts, and then fade out those prompts systematically.
 Especially with intraverbal programs, it isn’t uncommon to see all sorts of lovely escape behaviors (including aggression) to get the therapist to back off.
 This can happen even with the most calm, sweet, “Peace & Love” type of client.
 Intraverbals are hard.
 Rote responding, studying the room, or looking at the therapists face will not reveal the answer to an intraverbal question.
 Understand the difficulty of intraverbal questions before you begin teaching them, and be prepared that you may need to use new and varied reinforcers, and provide lots of prompts to help the child contact success and stay motivated.

-- Here are a few Do Nots: Do not begin teaching intraverbals too early (may confuse or frustrate the child).
-Do not completely avoid teaching intraverbals (remember, intraverbals are the building blocks of conversation).
+- Here are a few Do Nots: Do not begin teaching intraverbals too early, or at too high of a difficulty level.
+Do not completely avoid teaching intraverbals ...they're the building blocks of conversation.
 Do not begin teaching intraverbals until echolalia is under control.
 Otherwise, the child will just repeat your question or statement, and become frustrated when that isn’t the right answer.
-Do not teach intraverbals out of order (child only has a few mands, and 10 tacts….it's way too soon to teach intraverbals).
 Do not reinforce escape behaviors that pop up during intraverbal programs.

 - The simplest types of intraverbals are usually songs, or fill- ins.
-This would include things like that: “Ready, set, (go)”, “1, 2, (3)”, “Old MacDonald had a (farm)”, “A cow says (moo)”, “I love (you)”.
+This would include things like: “Ready, set, (go)”, “1, 2, (3)”, “A cow says (moo)”, “I love (you)”.
 You may be saying to yourself: Oh, my child already exhibits some of these fill -ins or my child can sing songs.
 That must mean they’re ready for intraverbal programs!
 Not necessarily.
-With Autism, it is common that skills can present in a splintered fashion (the child can count up to 100, but can’t touch their nose).
-So this is why careful assessment of the child as well as looking closely at their programs is necessary before jumping into teaching intraverbals.
-If after careful review, the child does have a solid repertoire of mands and tacts then try adding in a few simple intraverbal programs such as animal fill-ins or singing songs.
-Don’t be in such a hurry to teach the more complex intraverbals, until the child has demonstrated success with simple intraverbals.
+With Autism, it is common that skills can present in a splintered fashion (the child can count up to 100 objects, but can’t rote count to 5 ).
+So this is why careful assessment of the child as well as looking closely at their programs is necessary before teaching intraverbals.
+When in doubt, seek the help of a qualified BCBA.

-Here is a list of some of the more complex intraverbal program goals.
+Here is a list of some advanced intraverbal goals.
 Depending on the needs of your child/client, some, all, or none of these programs could be added into your current ABA program.
-Start with the simple... build up to the complex:
+Start simply... build up to complex:

 Meow says a ____/Ribbit says a _______ (Reverse fill-ins)